mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 As for part 2 one needs to recognize all numbers, so they can be summed up.
 Therefor I came up with some unique constrains regarding the length and already found numbers.
 As each number-string will exactly once on the left side, already mapped numbers can be removed from the set of numbers to parse.

 ## Day 9

+Parse the height map into a 2d-array and check all numbers if they are surrounded by higher ones.
+If that's the case then add it (+ an additional 1) to the sum.

 ## Day 10
 ## Day 11
 ## Day 12